 - Parents/guardians must approve the content of a girl’s Digital Cookie site before it goes live.

-- For girls under 13 years old, a parent/guardian must also manage the girl’s Digital Cookie Site and be responsible for all content and approvals.
+- For girls under 13 years old, a parent/caregiver must also manage the girl’s Digital Cookie Site and be responsible for all content and approvals.

-For additional information and guidance please see the Girl Scout Cookie/Council-Sponsored Product Sales: Safety Activity Checkpoints, and Computer/Online Use: Safety Activity Checkpoints.
+For additional information and guidance please see the Girl Scout Cookie/Council-Sponsored Product Programs: Safety Activity Checkpoints, and Computer/Online Use: Safety Activity Checkpoints.